oracle/graal/substratevm/DebugInfo.md

 Note that it is currently recommended to disable use of Isolates by passing flag `-H:-SpawnIsolates` on the command line when debug info generation is enabled.
-Enabling of Isolates affects the way that oops (object references) are encoded.
-In turn that means the debug info generator has to provide gdb with information about how to translate an encoded oops to the address in memory where the object data is stored.
+Enabling of Isolates affects the way ordinary object pointers (oops) are encoded.
+In turn, that means the debug info generator has to provide gdb with information about how to translate an encoded oop to the address in memory, where the object data is stored.
 This sometimes requires care when asking gdb to process encoded oops vs decoded raw addresses.

 When isolates are disabled, oops are essentially raw addresses pointing directly at the object contents.
-This is generally the same whether the oops is embedded in a static/instance field or is referenced from a local or parameter variable located in a register or saved to the stack.
+This is generally the same whether the oop is embedded in a static/instance field or is referenced from a local or parameter variable located in a register or saved to the stack.
 It is not quite that simple because the bottom 3 bits of some oops may be used to hold "tags" that record certain transient properties of an object.
-However, the debuginfo provided to gdb means that it will remove these tag bits before dereferencing the oops as an address.
+However, the debuginfo provided to gdb means that it will remove these tag bits before dereferencing the oop as an address.

-By contrast, when isolates are enabled oops references stored in static or instance fields are actually relative addresses, offsets from a dedicated heap base register (r14 on x86_64, r29 on AArch64), rather than direct addresses (in a few special cases the offset may also have some low tag bits set).
-When an 'indirect' oops of this kind gets loaded during execution it is almost always immediately converted to a 'raw' address by adding the offset to the heap base register value.
+By contrast, when isolates are enabled, oops references stored in static or instance fields are actually relative addresses, offsets from a dedicated heap base register (r14 on x86_64, r29 on AArch64), rather than direct addresses (in a few special cases the offset may also have some low tag bits set).
+When an 'indirect' oop of this kind gets loaded during execution, it is almost always immediately converted to a 'raw' address by adding the offset to the heap base register value.
 So, oops which occur as the value of local or parameter vars are actually raw addresses.

-The DWARF info encoded into the image when isolates are enabled tells gdb to rebase indirect oops whenever it tries to dereference them to access underlying object data.
+The DWARF info encoded into the image, when isolates are enabled, tells gdb to rebase indirect oops whenever it tries to dereference them to access underlying object data.
 This is normally automatic and transparent, but it is visible in the underlying type model that gdb